-Data layer is an important component for any Web Analytics implementation.
-Without it, web developers will have a hard time organizing the data before passing them to the relevant channels (tag management system, database, etc).
+It helps web developers to organize the data before passing them to the relevant channels (tag management system, database, etc).

-In this article, we will explain in-depth what exactly is a data layer, how we can use it and what do we need to look out for.
+In this article, we will explain in-depth what a Data Layer is, how we can use it and what do we need to look out for.

 If you’re new to analytics, we have some articles to get you started: